govuk-one-login/static-error-pages/README.md

 ### Placeholder Error Pages

 Currently, all error pages within the src directory are simply copies of the main index.html page.
 This means that users see the same generic page regardless of the specific error they encounter.
 In the future, these error pages will be updated to provide more informative and relevant messages based on the type of error that occurred, enhancing the user experience and helping to troubleshoot issues more effectively.

+## Deployment

+This application uses the [sam-deploy-pipeline](https://github.com/govuk-one-login/devplatform-deploy/tree/main/sam-deploy-pipeline) for deployment.
+Since there is no infrastructure as code present, deployment requires manual action.
+The deployment process promotes changes from `di-assets-build - 913579054627` to `di-assets-prod - 851012735550` environments.

+Failure alerts will be sent to the #di-assets-notifications slack channel